tarnawski/stuff_register/README.md

 	Hasło: password

-9. Do uruchomienia testów wykorzystaj komendę 'rspec spec/' Add some text to check if jenkins find changes in repo and start build
+9. Do uruchomienia testów wykorzystaj komendę 'rspec spec/' Add some text to check if jenkins find changes in repo and start builds